yyyaohhh/tp/docs/UserGuide.md

 ModCraft is a desktop application built for students from National University of Singapore (NUS) to help them **track and organise their academic journey**.
 With ModCraft serving as your **personal study planner**, you can easily:

 * Keep track of the courses you have taken
-* Plan ahead to fufill graduation requirements
+* Plan ahead to fulfill graduation requirements
-* Continously adjust your study plan to new changes
+* Continuously adjust your study plan to new changes

 And much more!